-We are advising residents to beware of the Brown Tail Moth, which is increasing in numbers across parts of the borough.
+Please beware of the Brown Tail Moth, which is increasing in numbers across the country.
 While at the caterpillar stage of its development, the insect has hairs, which can cause considerable irritation to the skin and, in a small number of cases, trigger severe breathing difficulties.
 When found in large numbers, the insect can also devastate vegetation in gardens and open spaces.

 The brown tail moth caterpillar is found in hedgerows and trees.
 It is blackish-grey with tufts of ginger-brown hairs and has two orange spots near the tail.